radar/ryanbigg.com/_posts/2011-03-22-railscamp-nz.markdown

 Here's a mind dump of other observations about the camp, in no particular sensible order because I'm much too tired to do any serious editorial work.

+### Transport

+Transport to and from the venue was exceptionally easy.
+Tim McEwan, Gareth Stokes, Ivan Vanderbyl and I met Phil Arndt and David Jones from Christchurch in Wellington Airport then we got a shuttle directly to the train station which all up cost $40NZ.
+At Wellington's train station there's a grocery store where we picked up supplies (read: beer and cider) for the camp.
+Initially stunned by the prices of a 4 pack of cider, I did the conversion to AUD and found out it was actually cheaper.
+Phew.

+The camp organisers had organised a coach to take us to the camp grounds and I'd say that most of the people who attended the camp opted for this option.
+The trip to the campsite (Kaitoke) was about an hour from the city (due to peak hour traffic) and I spent a lot of it talking to a guy called Arthur Gunn about various things.

+A coach from a central transport hub is a brilliant idea.
+Previously, other camps have used cars to shuttle people around and I think that's just as fine as well, but this camp we needed a coach due to the sheer number of out-of-country-ers.

 ### The Hall

 The derth of powerpoints could have lead to some issues.
 Perhaps future Railscamps could consider a venue that offers 3-phase power if they wish to have a higher capacity, as I think that we'd be flipping some fuses trying to run more computers than we had off that many powerpoints.